 Who thinks "yeah, I'm OK with that, as long as I get paid"?
 It turns out a lot of people were.
 They did well for themselves, and then split, cash in hand.

 Those people can tell themselves they aren't actively contributing to the problem anymore.
 But they helped create a barely-regulated industry that has spawned a legion of bad actor companies.
-Coupled with the current "ignore the law" mindset in corporate American and the public at large,
+Coupled with the current "ignore the law" mindset in corporate American and the public at large, we now live in a time where it seems anything goes.

 As for me, I told the recruiter there was no way I was going to go work for a company like Juul, whose business model was fostering addiction.